null Skip to main content

 Key Highlights:

-1. A weight belt supports the core and spine during heavy lifts.
+• A lifting belt provides core and spine stability during heavy lifting sessions.

 What Is a Weight Belt?